appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/modal.md

 <dd>

-When enabled, it displays the footer section, which includes two buttons: **Submit** and **Cancel** for user actions.
+When enabled, it displays the footer section, which contains two buttons: **Submit** and **Cancel** for performing user actions.
 When disabled, the footer, along with the buttons, is hidden.